aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ### Enable Session Management for Sample Application

-Sample .Net web application has Login Functionality, which enables logged in user to edit the records, stored in Aurora DB.
+Sample .Net web application has Login Functionality, which enables logged-in user to edit the records, stored in Aurora DB.

 For the session management, this guide takes the simplest route by enabling sticky session, instead of adding complexity in the .Net sample app.